-An EnerGuide Rating and label demonstrate the energy performance of your home.
+An EnerGuide rating and label demonstrate the energy performance of your home.
 It estimates the net amount of energy a home consumes in a year.
-Our energy advisors produce a rating by collection house information during an on-site evaluation and entering the data into Natural Resources Canada’s energy simulation software.
+Our energy advisors produce a rating by collecting house information during an on-site evaluation and entering the data into Natural Resources Canada’s energy simulation software.
 The calculation uses standard operating conditions to ensure the rating focuses on the house rather than the occupants’ behaviours.
 For more information, visit our blog post “Alberta transitions to ERS version 15.”

 What is included in an EnerGuide evaluation?

 During the on-site evaluation, our advisors will collect the following information about your house:

 - Complete review of the building envelope (windows, doors, ceilings, walls, foundation)

 - Visual inspection and measurement to determine surface area and insulation levels

 - Complete review of mechanical systems (heating system, air conditioning system, ventilation system and domestic hot water)

 - Depressurization test where required (combustion spillage)

 - Measurement of air changes per hour at 50 Pa

 - Energy modeling of all components to determine the energy efficiency of your home